Association for Dental Education in Europe

 Prior to the conference, interested colleagues will be invited to participate in online workshop/s to discuss challenges within practical assessment delivery, examiner training and calibration.
 Output from these sessions will shape workshop format and content.

 During the in-person workshop, participants will be invited to engage in think-pair-share activities related to their challenges with assessor training and PACS.
 Through sharing of experiences, participants will work together to propose solutions to challenges impacting the validity of PACS.
-We anticipate workshop participation will encourage collaborative partnerships and training initiatives, forming the foundation for future COP activities
+We anticipate workshop participation will encourage collaborative partnerships and training initiatives, forming the foundation for future COP activities.

 Programme:

-11:30 Introduction: AN introduction to PACS COP Team
+Introduction: An introduction to PACS COP Team

-11:35 Overview of issues with Examiners in PACs
+Overview of issues with Examiners in PACs

-11:45 Member contribution
+Member contribution

-12:20 Breakout sessions
+Breakout sessions

-12:50 Summary
+12:50

 Chair: